Guidelines and Information for Registered Contractors

 Any work you do involving this description requires that you have a Home Improvement Contractor registration, unless the work or your status as described in the exemptions allows you not to be registered.

 All agreements with owners for work exceeding $1000.00(one thousand dollars) MUST have a written contract.
 The Contract must contain certain provisions detailed here.
 Click here to view a sample contract.

 Fees for Registration

-The fee is structured in two parts (A registration fee and a mandatory contribution to the Guaranty Fund) and must be paid by separate CERTIFIED CHECK or MONEY ORDER (the Office of Consumer Affairs does not accept cash, personal checks or payment by credit card).
+The fee is structured in two parts (A registration fee and a mandatory contribution to the Guaranty Fund) and must be paid by separate CERTIFIED CHECK, MONEY ORDER or CREDIT CARD (the Office of Consumer Affairs does not accept cash or personal checks.).

 |Guaranty Fund Contribution||0-3 employees|

 |One time fee upon initial registration*|